psteadman/psteadman.github.io/_drafts/ideas.md

 ---
 ## New 2014 organization of ideas
 * I should write about the summer research projects I did as an undergraduate
 * Write about PRAISE volunteering
-* Write about PRAISE research projects and publications
+* Write about PRAISE research projects and publications - "conducting research on the side"

 ## Original About text